theglobechurch/globe-static/readme.md

 - `EVENTS_ICAL_FEED` - iCal feed for where we'll be pulling all the events from
 - `ENABLE_11TY_CACHE` - When enabled (`TRUE`) 11ty will pull in data just once and then store it, this will make the site build a bit quicker.
 Don't enable in production.

+If WordPress is behind some form of basic auth then you'll also need to add in the auth details to the env too.
+These are optional.

+- `CMS_AUTH_USR`
+- `CMS_AUTH_PWD`

 ### Tests

 There is a small number of tests (which should grow)